LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 ## Let's start from scratch!

 ### 1. Scrape some data from the web
 There are several libraries for web scraping available.
 The most common in python are BeautifulSoup and Selenium.
 Both have their advantages and disadvantages but are intuitively and easy to apply.
-Due to complexity issues of the exam table I use a combination of both in this project.
+Due to complexity issues of the exam table we want to scrape in this session I use a combination of both in this project.
+Selenium has to unveil the required information before the HTML-code can be extracted.

 ### 1.1 Set-up the webdriver for your browser
 ```python